Our Next Tech Savvy: March 9, 2024 – Information Coming Soon!

 What is Tech Savvy?

-Tech Savvy is a one-day conference designed to give sixth to ninth grade girls an opportunity to experience firsthand how science, technology, engineering, and math (STEM) fields can lead to exciting careers.
+Tech Savvy is a one-day conference designed to give sixth to ninth grade girls (all may attend) an opportunity to experience firsthand how science, technology, engineering, and math (STEM) fields can lead to exciting careers.
 There are also informative workshops planned just for the parents/guardians/mentors who attend.

-Cost: Only $10 per girl and an additional $10 for each parent/guardian attending with her.
+Cost: Only $12 per student and an additional $12 for each parent/guardian attending with her.
 Cash and checks are accepted at the door.

 Parking: Our parking lot is on the west side of the Communication Arts Center.
 Use Entrance 16W on the west side of the building.
 Parking is free and plentiful.